Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 How Administration Protects a Company

-Company administration is a legal process designed to protect insolvent businesses from immediate Liquidation, allowing time to reorganize or find new ownership.
-Under the Insolvency Act, the Administration serves as a critical intervention to safeguard the company's assets and address the concerns of creditors, potentially steering the company away from creditors' Voluntary Liquidation.
+Company administration under Schedule B1 of the Insolvency Act 1986 is a legal process designed to protect insolvent businesses from immediate liquidation, allowing time to reorganise or find new ownership.
+Under the Insolvency Act 1986, administration serves as a critical intervention to safeguard the company's assets and address creditor concerns.

-The table below illustrates the key aspects of how the Administration can protect a company:
+The table below illustrates key aspects of how administration can protect a company:

 Feature